 The parent you lived with the most during the past year should complete the FAFSA with you.
 If you lived alone or lived equally with each parent, use the information of the parent who provided you with the most financial support.
 (It does not make a difference which parent claimed you as a dependent for tax purposes.)
 Also remember, you will need to enter the stepparent’s personal and tax information if the parent you lived with has remarried.

-Unless you were born before Jan.
-1, 1996, or can truthfully answer “yes” to at least one question in Step 3 of the FAFSA, the Federal Government requires you to enter your parent’s personal and tax information.
+Unless you can truthfully answer “yes” to at least one of the dependency questions on the FAFSA, the Federal Government requires you to enter your parent’s personal and tax information.

 If there is no income earned from work and Social Security benefits are untaxed, answer tax-related questions as "Not Filing a Tax Return" with zero income.

 Students and parents who have completed their tax returns may be eligible to use the Data Retrieval Tool (DRT) and transfer tax information directly into the FAFSA.
 The DRT is the easiest way to provide your (or your parents’/spouse’s) tax information on your FAFSA.
 The DRT accurately enters your tax information into your application.
 There are some situations where an applicant will not be eligible to use the IRS Data Retrieval Tool.

 Get Transcript from the IRS website is the most convenient way to get your transcript.